pravega/pravega/documentation/src/docs/recovery-procedures/table-segment-recovery.md

         data-recovery tableSegment-recovery /copied/chunk/directory completedTransactionsBatch-0 /output/chunk/directory
     ```

-### Note:
+### **Important**:
-   Once we are done with the above step, we would have the recovered or corrected Attribute Index Segment Chunks created in `\output\chunk\directory`
-   A very important thing to do at this juncture would be to identify if we are dealing with a Metadata Segment.
-Please note that all Metadata Segments
-   in Pravega either begin with `metadata_<containerId>` or `storage_metadata_<containerId>`, where <containerId> reflects the container of these
-   Metadata Segments.
-   If we are dealing with Metadata Segments, we can skip the steps that follow and directly continue with steps outline in [here](https://github.com/pravega/pravega/blob/master/documentation/src/docs/recovery-procedures/metadata-table-segment-recovery.md);
+    If we are dealing with Metadata Table Segments, we can skip the steps that follow and directly continue with steps outlined in [here](https://github.com/pravega/pravega/blob/master/documentation/src/docs/recovery-procedures/metadata-table-segment-recovery.md).
+    Metadata Table Segments in Pravega either begin with metadata_<containerId> or storage_metadata_<containerId>.

 5) Copy the generated Table Segment Attribute Index chunks back to the Tier-2 directory we identified in step 2.